The Problem: Horse Drawn Carriages Are Cruel and Inhumane

 The harsh reality of the life of a carriage horse working in New York City is that horses simply are not meant to work in dangerous midtown traffic.

-The 220 horses (68 medallions) routinely work at least nine hours a day, seven days a week, pulling a vehicle that weighs hundreds of pounds, on hard pavement, while breathing exhaust from cars, buses and taxis.
+The 220 horses live a miserable nose-to-tailpipe existence.
+They routinely work at least nine hours a day, seven days a week, pulling a vehicle that weighs hundreds of pounds, on hard pavement, while breathing exhaust from cars, buses and taxis.
 Unaccustomed to the urban environment, horses can be "spooked" easily and cause accidents that inflict great damage on vehicles, drivers and most often, the horses themselves.
-There were more than 20 accidents in the past two years alone -- and those are just the known accidents reported by the public.
+There were more than 30 accidents in the past few years alone -- and those are just the known accidents reported by the public.

 At the end of the day the horses travel 1-2 miles through dangerous rush hour traffic to their stalls in stables in Hell's Kitchen by the Lincoln Tunnel and the busy West Side Highway, or as Jon Stewart once called it, "The sad-eyed horse carriage district."
 The carriage industry denies the horses any daily turn-out or pasture time to graze, roll and socialize freely on grass, which equine veterinarians agree is needed daily for horses to live healthy lives.

-After they work the busy and unsafe streets of NYC, the carriage horses are often to auctions in Pennsylvania where they can be - and are - sold to kill-buyers who transport the animals to Mexico or Canada to be brutally slaughtered for exported meat.
+After they work the busy and unsafe streets of NYC, the carriage horses are often sold to auctions in Pennsylvania where they can be - and are - sold to kill-buyers who transport the animals to Mexico or Canada to be brutally slaughtered for exported meat.

-New York City has had more than 20 known carriage horse accidents & incidents in the past few years alone.
-Below is just a partial list, and does not include incidents that go unreported by the industry:
+New York City has had more than 30 known carriage horse accidents & incidents in the past few years alone -- not including many accidents that go unreported by the industry.
+Below are just a few examples: